Take a short walk to many important Budapest landmarks

 The Gellert Hill offers stunning views of Budapest and it is one of the favourite excursion spots of Budapest.
 It houses the Citadel, a fortress on the top of the hill, with the Statue of Liberty in front of it, as a symbol of Hungary’s liberation from the Nazi rule.

-Wondering how to get to art’otel budapest?
+Wondering how to get to art’otel Budapest powered by Radisson Hotels?